jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.1.md

 ## Mimic (MC)
 Set: H.A.M.M.E.R.
-** Absorption History **
-Mimic’s Absorption History
-represents three characters that he’s copied powers from.

-In
+**Absorption History**
+Mimic’s **Absorption History** represents three characters that he’s copied powers from.
+In game terms it’s a pile that includes exactly three Main Character cards, one Level 1, one Level 2, and one Level 3.
+They can only be from the Illustrated Universe and they must have three different names
+(they can’t share a name through
+AKA).
+For example, you could have
+Cyclops Level 1, Dutch Level 2, and
+Spider-Man Level 3.
+During setup when you reveal Mimic as your Main Character, you’ll also reveal the Level 1 character in your
+Absorption History.
+Mimic gains its
+Keyword and Super Powers only
-game
+when the game begins.
-terms
-it’s a pile that
-includes
-exactly
-three Main
-Character
+When Mimic becomes Level 2,
+you’ll reveal the Level 2 character in your Absorption History.
+Mimic now gains its Keyword and Super
+Powers and loses the powers

 ## Morgan Le Fay